john-t-white/Hex/README.md

 Hex
 ===

 Hex adds additional overloads to the HtmlHelper methods to provide support for most of the HTML5 input types and a strongly-typed fluent way of specifying additional HTML attributes instead of using the anonymous object.

+Hex also adds additional overloads for building checkboxes and checkbox lists.

 Documentation: http://staticdotnet.wordpress.com/Hex